-Any assignments judged to be in either the borderline (resubmit) or failed categories will be marked by a second person, and students will receive clear feedback by the course coordinator.
-Therefore, appeals or complaints regarding the feedback on assignments should be directed to the course coordinator in the first instance.
+Any assignments judged to be in either the Borderline (resubmit) or Failed categories will be marked by a second person, and students will receive clear feedback by the course coordinator.
+Therefore, appeals or complaints regarding the feedback on assignments should be directed to the Course Coordinator in the first instance.

-To appeal a decision or request a review, please contact the director of research and translation.
+To appeal a decision or request a review, please contact the Director of Research and Translation (R & T), The Centre of Excellence in Youth Mental Health.